Can two or more nannies work together from the same address?

 I am leaving childminding.
 Can I get a refund?

-We can only provide a refund if you cancel during your 14 day cooling-off period.
-No refund it available once the time frame has passed.
+We can only provide a refund if you notify us that you wish to cancel during the 14 day cooling-off period.
+No refund is available outside the 14 day cooling off period.

 I've received my order but changed my mind, what can I do?